CiscoCloud/vaquero-docs/docs/current/validator.md

 - It checks if inventory has hosts

-Validation also includes ensuring the ignition files provided are correct.
-Today we leverage [coreos/fuze](https://github.com/coreos/fuze/tree/master/config) as our method of validating ignition files.
+- It checks if the ignition files provided are valid.
+Uses [coreos/fuze](https://github.com/coreos/fuze/tree/master/config)

+- It checks if the cloud-config files provided are valid.
+Uses [coreos/coreos-cloudinit](github.com/coreos/coreos-cloudinit/config)

+- It checks if the kickstart files provided are valid using a simple internally developed parser.
+Further validation can be done using the [official validator](http://fedoraproject.org/wiki/Pykickstart)